Create in me a clean heart, O God, and renew a steadfast spirit within me.Psalm 51:10

 I didn’t think to associate it with Confession until I went to Confession recently.
-The priest kept repeating this little word, encouraging me to trust that I can turn to God in the sacrament of Confession.
-Trust that God is merciful, and I can always trust in his mercy.
+Fr.
+Adam kept repeating this little word, encouraging me to trust that I can turn to God in the sacrament of Confession.
+Trust that God is merciful, and I can always trust in His mercy.
 Through Fr.
 Adam, God told me the word that I didn’t know I needed to hear.

 Sometimes I grow afraid of going to Confession or I put off doing so because I have trouble trusting in God’s mercy.
-As beautiful as I know it is, I hesitate to receive his mercy.
+As beautiful as I know it is, I hesitate to receive His mercy.
 Maybe I convince myself that it isn’t for me, or I have to earn it somehow, but this isn’t the case!
-All I have to do is trust that my Heavenly Father is ready to embrace me in his mercy.
+All I have to do is trust that my Heavenly Father is ready to embrace me in His love and mercy.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!